 /model [name] | Switch model (sonnet, opus, haiku) |

 /effort [level] | Set reasoning effort (low, medium, high, xhigh, max).
-Claude Code defaults to xhigh with Opus 4.7. |
+Opus 4.8 defaults to high; Opus 4.7 to xhigh. |

 /config | Open settings interface |